-Budget session: Opposition likely to corner Centre over farm laws as Rajya Sabha resumes proceedings
+Budget Session: Centre, Opposition agree to discuss farmers’ protests

 Confrontations are also likely over the Narendra Modi government’s Union Budget for 2021-’22.

-A high-decibel session is expected in both Houses of Parliament on Wednesday, with discussions over the new farm laws on the cards.
+The Centre and the Opposition parties came to an agreement on the discussion of farm laws on Wednesday.
+The deliberations will take place in the Rajya Sabha, where the Question Hour has been suspended for two days.
+A high-decibel session is expected in both Houses of Parliament, with discussions over the new farm laws on the cards.

 Confrontations are also likely over the Narendra Modi government’s Union Budget for 2021-’22.
-While the government claimed the Budget was unprecedented and honest, the Opposition said it has failed to address core economic problems at a time when India is suffering from its worst recession in years while battling the coronavirus pandemic.
+While the government claimed the Budget was unprecedented and honest, the Opposition said it had failed to address core economic problems at a time when India is suffering from its worst recession in years while battling the coronavirus pandemic.

 Opposition parties, including the Congress, on Tuesday had staged a walkout four times from the Upper House after their demand for suspension of business of the day to take up the farmers’ agitation was rejected by Chairperson Venkaiah Naidu.

-The Lower House too witnessed unruly scenes as the day’s business had to be suspended multiple times before adjourning for the day.
+The Lower House, too, witnessed unruly scenes as the day’s business had to be suspended multiple times before adjourning for the day.

 Live updates